best beaches in the caribbean

 It’s easy to see why Varadero is Cuba’s most beloved beach town.
 White sand and impossibly calm waters make the perfect spot for swimming, snorkeling, and endless water sports, among just a few of the best things to do in Varadero.

 Varadero has endless accommodation options, from cheap guesthouses with affordable yet basic rooms to luxury beachfront villas and best-in-class resorts.
-Since the peninsula is just a few blocks wide, no matter where you choose to stay you’ll be just a few blocks from the beach at most.
+Since the peninsula is just a few blocks wide, you’ll be just a few blocks from the beach at most.
+With miles and miles of pristine sand, you’ll always be guaranteed to find a tranquil corner of sand and sea, no matter when you visit.

 grace bay beach